Dr Parag Acharya

 PhD co-supervision: 1

-Description: Designing an innovative processing strategy to convert vegetable waste (asparagus waste as a show case example) into high value, natural food ingredients, in the form of dried products with extended shelf life and preserving quality.
+Description: Design an innovative processing strategy to convert vegetable waste into high value, natural food ingredients, in the form of dried products with extended shelf life (led by Wageningen University).

 PhD co-supervision: 2

-Description: Developing knowledge-based guidance for mild drying of selected foods via systematic comparison of various thin film drying technologies for tomato and milk.
+Description: Develop knowledge-based guidance for mild drying of selected foods via systematic comparison of various thin film drying technologies for tomato and milk (led by Wageningen University)

 PhD co-supervision: 1

-Project name: Science based precision processing for future healthy, structured, and tasteful fruit and vegetable-based foods: an integrated research and training program (HST Food Train) 2012-2016
+Project: Science based precision processing for future healthy, structured, and tasteful fruit and vegetable-based foods: an integrated research and training program (HST Food Train); 2012-2016 (Co-I/Unilever science lead).

-Description: To train multi-disciplinary experts with multisectoral experience and insight in the impact of food processing on the composition and (micro)structure of fruit and vegetable based food products and the relation between the latter properties and product quality parameters, such as texture/rheology, flavor and nutrient bio-accessibility.
-This is the consortium made of nine academic and industry partners.
+Description: To train multi-disciplinary experts with multisectoral experience and insight in the impact of food processing on the composition and (micro)structure of fruit and vegetable based food products and the relation between the latter properties and product quality parameters, such as texture/rheology, flavour and nutrient bio-accessibility.
+This is the consortium made of nine academic and industry partners (led by KU Leuven, Belgium).

 PhD co-supervision: 1